-NOTE: Advanced Front Air Bags will not deploy in all collisions.
+NOTE: Front and/or side air bags will not deploy in all collisions.
 This does not mean something is wrong with the air bag system.

 If you do have a collision which deploys the air bags, any or all of the following may occur: